 Mark Baggett is the owner of Indepth Defense, an independent consulting firm that offers incident response and penetration testing services.
-He has served in a variety of roles from software developer to Chief Information Security Officer.
-Mark is a Senior Instructor for The SANS Institute and the author of SANS Python for Penetration testers course (SEC573).
+Mark has more than 28 years of commercial and government experience ranging from Software Developer to Chief Information Security Officer.
+Mark is a Senior Instructor for The SANS Institute and the author of the Python for Penetration testers course (SEC573).
 Mark has a Master's Degree in Information Security Engineering and many industry certifications including being 15th person in the world to receive the prestigious GIAC Security Expert certification (GSE).
 Mark is very active in the information security community.
 Mark is the founding president of The Greater Augusta ISSA (Information Systems Security Association) chapter which has been extremely successful in bringing networking and educational opportunities to Augusta Information Technology workers.
-As part of the Pauldotcom Team, Mark generates blog content for the "pauldotcom.com" podcast .
-In January 2011, Mark assumed a new role as the Technical Advisor to the DoD for SANS.
-Today he assists various government branches in the development of information security training programs.
+Since January 2011, Mark has served as the Technical Advisor to the DoD for SANS where he assists various government organizations in the development of information security capabilities.

 George Bakos has been interested in computer security since the early 1980s when he discovered the joys of BBSs and corporate databases.
 These days he is Technical Fellow & Manager of Cyber Threat Assessment & Awareness at Northrop Grumman, a global leader in Cybersecurity, Aerospace & Defense.
 While at the Institute for Security Technology Studies, George was the developer of Tiny Honeypot and the IDABench intrusion analysis system and led the Dartmouth Distributed Honeynet System, fielding deception systems and studying the actions of attackers worldwide.
 He developed and taught the U.S. Army National Guard's CERT technical curriculum and ran the NGB's Information Operations Training and Development Center research lab for two years, fielding and supporting Computer Emergency Response Teams throughout the United States.
 A recognized authority in computer security, he has contributed to numerous books and open source software projects; has been interviewed on radio, television, and online publications; briefed the highest levels of government; and has been a member of the SANS Institute teaching faculty since 2001.
 Outside the lab, George enjoys the beauties of his home state, Vermont, through skiing, ice and rock climbing, and mountain biking.